PLC-Programmer/Roc/README.md

 #### Transforming one list into another, here for console output: _List.map_

-In a next step, the program is converting these numbers of type I32 into strings, concatenates them and finally puts this common string to the console:
+In a next step, the program is converting these numbers of type I32 into strings, concatenates them and finally puts the resulting, common string to the console:

 ```
 # only printing